 In a conference in San Diego, Google’s Director of engineering revealed that the number of people viewing chrome via Flash has made a tremendous fall in just four years.
 It has decreased from 80% in 2014, to even less than 8% in 2018.
 What caused this disruption?
 First, we should know a little more about Flash.
-Understand the background to analyse its fall in demand in the market.
+Understand the background to analyze its fall in demand in the market.

 Flash was developed to be a vector-based drawing program, which was later recreated into a vector based animation program, a close contender to Macromedia’s Shockwave player.
-In 1996, ‘FutureSplash’, as it was called earlier, was purchased by Macromedia and transformed it into a full featured web application tool.
-It’s downloading size and its powerful outreach against its size was the prime feature that attracted most developers to embrace it as the preferred browser plugin.
+In 1996, ‘FutureSplash’, as it was called earlier, was purchased by Macromedia and transformed into a full featured web application tool.
+Its downloading size and its powerful outreach against its size was the prime feature that attracted most developers to embrace it as the preferred browser plugin.

 In 2005, when Adobe purchased Macromedia and its whole line of products, it made significant changes in the scripting abilities of the software and also added 3D support.
 Soon after, they developed ‘Adobe AIR’ in 2008 that constituted extraordinary gaming abilities, unmatched by any other at that time and it received enormous success.
 What happened next was almost tragic.

 The coming years were tough for Flash to survive, as it was the rise of smartphones with Android and Apple competing against each other to grab the market presence.
 In 2010, Steve Jobs hurled away Flash from being used in IOS devices and because the market was brimming with the welcoming of Apple devices, developers also moved away from flash to create apps and games suitable for Apple devices.

 This can be the major reason why people felt threatened to use Flash.
 To run a flash file, it has to run its own memory within the web browser application and it was no longer secure, for hackers could skip the memory pedal and take control of your entire system.
 It was a gaping direct flaw that couldn’t be fixed.

 When the entire world is scrolling on smartphones, you just can’t leave as an exception.
 Most smartphones cannot learn Flash and they simply do not display flash websites or web games.
 Almost all video content is available in modern H264 format and Flash is now redundant.

 With the launch of HTML5, in 2014 there is no coming back for Flash.
 In fact, it is created to enable multimedia playback minus the plugins and extensions.
 It uses its native capabilities to play a video and that was a major feature that excluded Flash from the race.

 HTML5 was first launched in 2008 and later came after a vital transformation as a brand new markup language for scripting with its relaunch in October 2014.
-It is used to make complex effects and animation for websites and smartphones without any plugins which was why Flash was used.
-Here after the real combat begins Html5 vs Flash.
+It is used to make complex effects and animation for websites and smartphones without any plugins which were why Flash was used.
+Hereafter the real combat begins Html5 vs Flash.
 The advancement in technology has made a space for HTML5 to be adopted by developers.
 However, let’s find out why is HTML5 game development preferred over Flash?